 Not having a ring

 We understand the economy is hitting everyone hard, but you should always have an engagement ring when you propose.
 No exceptions.
-If you can’t afford an engagement ring at this time, it’s a good idea is to purchase a cheaper ring and then upgrade the ring later when you’re more financially stable.
+If you can’t afford an engagement ring at this time, it’s a good idea is to purchase a more affordable engagement ring and then upgrade the ring later when you’re more financially stable.
 Find engagement rings bellow $2,000.

 Forgetting her family

 We know it’s a little old fashion, but it’s still preferred for men to ask the girlfriend’s family for permission before proposing.
 You don’t have to necessarily ask her father, but at least let someone in her immediate family know of your intentions of marriage.
 Here are some more tips on how to ask the father.
 Also when it comes to the proposal, your friends and family can be amazing assets to help you pick the ring and plan the perfect proposal.

 Hiding the ring in weird places